Waystone

 We have a heart for people with a history of trauma and understand how frightening and overwhelming it can be to begin working on those issues.
 We work hard to create a safe and healing environment, and to go at a pace that honors the individual.
 We are available to help with childhood and adult sexual abuse, PTSD, single-incident traumas, childhood neglect and abuse, and more.

-We take a neurobiological approach to trauma treatment, which is essentially a fancy way of saying we work to connect your heart, mind and body.
-The goal is to break the power of distressing memories and entrenched thinking which keeps people stuck in undesirable patterns of behavior.
+Because talk therapy cannot deeply heal trauma memory, we take a neurobiological approach to trauma treatment, using techniques such as Brainspotting (Beth), EMDR, or Eye Movement Desensitization and Reprocessing (Karis), Somatic (or body-based) approaches and Neurofeedback (Louise).
+The goal is to break the power of distressing memories and entrenched thinking which keeps people stuck in undesirable patterns of behavior and keeps them re-experiencing painful memories and sensations.

 Groups

 Beth offers a group for female survivors of childhood trauma.
 The group meets twice a month.
-Limited spaces are available.
+This group is currently full, however if you would like to be placed on a waiting list, please contact Beth: beth@waystonelmft.com.

 Contact Us